 Non capisco questa parola.

-I can’t understand this word.
+I don’t understand this word.

 La mamma pulisce la cucina.